Hydrology

 Over the past year I was fortunate to have the opportunity to develop and lead the execution of Aero-Graphics' USGS 3DHP - Elevation Derived Hydrography contract.

 USGS' 3DHP program is the first systematic remapping of our nations hydrology since the original 1:24,000-scale topographic mapping program, which was active from 1947 to 1992.
-That means there has been nearly 30 years of technical advances to support more accurate hydrological mapping efforts.
+That means there has been nearly 30 years of technical advancements to support more accurate hydrological mapping efforts.

 This program is special to me because it is an excellent culmination of technical skills and hydrological/ geomorphological knowledge.
 In the sections that follow, I outline my general approach to the work, along with key challenges I've encountered and the solutions that have proven most effective.